michsos/raspi-camilladsp/README.md

 - **test_overlay**: Tests audio input via recording
 - **test_speakers**: Tests audio output via speaker tests

+### Global Configuration

+All configuration variables are centralized in the `vars.yml` file at the project root for easier management.

 ## How to Use

 ### Prerequisites